asb-sports/coloris-npm/README.md

 Forked from https://github.com/mdbassit/Coloris so we could provide TypeScript and NPM support.
 Head over to Momo Bassit's original repo for user documentation.

+### This is a fork that adds the ability to have labels on the color swatches.

 ## Bundlers

 See [the tests directory](./test-npm) for examples with different bundlers.